vpodpecan/lemmagen3/README.md

 Please note that this repository contains code and binary models compiled and built from different sources which are under different licenses:

-1. C++ files and headers come from [Lemmagen](http://lemmatise.ijs.si/) and are modified and adapted to work as a Python module [**LGPL**]
+1. C++ files and headers come from [Lemmagen](http://lemmatise.ijs.si/) and are modified and adapted to work as a Python module (**LGPL**)
 2. Binary models are built from Multext and [Multext-east](http://nl.ijs.si/ME/V4/) sources:
     *   Language resources used to build Farsi/Persian, Macedonian, Polish, and Russian models are for **non-commercial use only**.
     *   Language resource for other supported languages are released under **CC BY-SA 4.0**.

-The rest of the code in this repository was created by the author and is licensed under the MIT license.
+The rest of the code in this repository was created by the author and is licensed under the **MIT license**.

 ## Authors

 -   `lemmagen3` is developed by Vid Podpečan (vid.podpecan@ijs.si).
 -   The Lemmagen lemmatizer was developed by [Matjaž Juršič](http://lemmatise.ijs.si/Home/Contact).